SOAR For Open Spaces

 SOAR For The Next Generation

-SOAR Protects Our County’s Open Space.
+SOAR Protects Ventura County’s Open Space.

-SOAR is a series of voter initiatives that protect open space and farmland by vote of the people.
+SOAR (Save Open Space and Agricultural Resources) is a series of voter initiatives that protect open space and farmland by vote of the people.
 The County SOAR requires a vote countywide before agricultural, rural or open space land in the unincorporated county can be rezoned for development.
 The eight voter-approved SOAR initiatives passed by the cities of Camarillo, Fillmore, Moorpark, Oxnard, Santa Paula, Simi Valley, Thousand Oaks and Ventura require a citywide vote of approval for urban development beyond a City Urban Restriction Boundary (CURB), or, in the case of the City of Ventura, before rezoning agricultural land within the city’s sphere of influence.
 The Thousand Oaks SOAR initiative also protects open space and parks within the city.

 proof-1619-5931-resized